Solar cell: Declining costs and exponential capacity growth

 and as low as 20¢ per watt in 2020.

 Swanson's law is an observation similar to Moore's Law that states that solar cell prices fall 20% for every doubling of industry capacity.
 It was featured in an article in the British weekly newspaper The Economist in late 2012.
-Balance of system costs were then higher than those of the panels.
-Large commercial arrays could be built, as of 2018, at below $1.00 a watt, fully commissioned.
+Balance of system costs are now higher than the solar panels alone, where in 2018 commercial arrays could be built at below $1.00 a watt, fully commissioned.

+Over decades, costs for solar cells and panels has declined for many reasons: